 Our staff are unionised and a part of CUPE 3338.

 Kalamity is a powerful force for ideas, compassion and anti-oppression commitment at SFPIRG.
 Formally at least somewhat trained in psychology (SFU) and law (UBC), their passion and greatest source of learning has always been grassroots organizing and community social justice education.
-They are responsible for spearheading new topics and approaches around the issues that SFPIRG tackles; acting as a facilitator and offering custom-made workshops for the SFU community; developing educational content; mentoring students as they develop their skills as researchers, facilitators and in implementing anti-oppression ideas; supervising programs and projects; and more.
-In their spare time, Kalamity can be found playing D&D, reading too many articles on social media, and carving wooden spoons.
+In addition to their SFPIRG admin duties, they also facilitate and offer custom-made workshops for the SFU community; develop educational content; mentor students; supervise programs and projects; and more.
+In their spare time, Kalamity can be found playing D&D, reading too many articles on social media, and doing embroidery and cross-stitch.

-Hannah Ghaderi – Co-Director of Research & Education
+Hannah Ghaderi – Director of Research & Education

 Hannah works closely with students and really anyone who steps into our office.
 She thrives on community work and on various ways in which she can support and care for the members of SFPIRG.
 Having been a teacher for over ten years, Hannah loves to organize events and facilitate workshops for students in order to help them find calm in a chaotic world and resist the systems that actively oppress our bodies.
 She loves to find new ways to practice self-care and active rest both for herself and for practicing it with the community.